 Calibrating the DIY Tracker

 The tracker’s ‘tracking speed’ needs to match the actual movement of the sky.
 Calibrate your own tracker by making sure that the stepper does not rotate a bit too fast nor too slow.
 Align the tracker’s axis of rotation (or what is called the polar axis, which in this case, the stepper’s main shaft) with the north star Polaris (for observers in the southern hemisphere, point the tracker’s polar axis in the general direction of the Earth’s southern polar axis).
 Point the camera to any bright star.
 Turn the tracker on and start tracking the sky.
-Take a series of shots (with just enough exposure to capture the position of stars).
+Take a series of shots (with just enough exposure to reveal the position of stars).
 By looking at the live view images or photos taken, you should be able to tell whether or not the tracker is moving too fast or too slow.

 Before attempting this method, make sure that you have already calibrated the tracker, that is, you’ve managed to achieve a correct tracking rate.
 When pointed to a star in the east, minimize the north-south drift by adjusting the polar axis higher or lower (altitude adjustment).
 When pointed to a star in the celestial equator (near meridian), minimize the north-south drift by adjusting the polar axis to the left or to the right (azimuth adjustment).
 The east-west drift is corrected by adjusting the tracker’s speed.